 The way I see it, I had two sensible choices.
 I could pop them into the freezer (for smoothies or muffins or something else down the road) or, better yet, I could whip up some sort of dessert.
 That’s when the idea for bananas foster ice cream came to mind.

-If you’re fond of traditional bananas foster, this recipe is the frozen ready-to-go version.
+If you’re fond of traditional bananas foster, this recipe is the frozen, ready-to-go version.
 Think swirls of rum-infused caramel, chunks of buttery banana and crunchy walnuts within a creamy homemade vanilla ice cream.

 Try it.
-You’ll be glad you did!
+You’ll be so very glad you did!

 Some links are affiliates.
 Check out my blog policies.

 This recipe is the perfect way to use up bananas, right?
 Of course, there are these tasty banana recipes, too.

 My husband was glad I chose the dessert option.
 Let’s just say ice cream is one of his weaknesses.